 The Small Business Advocacy Council and a coalition of engaged stakeholders have come together to revitalize, empower, and connect commercial corridors in the Chicagoland area.
 This is a collaborative effort involving grassroots engagement, policy advocacy, and educational initiatives.

 Our coalition looks to address the vacant property crisis in Cook County, cut red tape that burdens local businesses, and encourage local investment in communities.
-Our agenda includes reducing vacancies in neighborhood business districts, cutting red tape that impacts small businesses and encouraging local investment in communities.

 Words from our Partners

 “Reducing the number of vacant storefronts in local neighborhoods is important, because vacant properties in commercial corridors reduce foot traffic which further reduce sales opportunities for existing businesses.”